Constitution Review: Speakers Push for Restructuring, State Police, LG Autonomy

 “This call is borne out of genuine concern for effective accomplishment of the noble goals of the exercise and consideration of our rigorous effort and scarce resources committed to the exercise.”

-Meanwhile the Chairman of the Senate ad-hoc committee on the review of the 1999 constitution, has said the report of his panel would be submitted penultimate week.
+Meanwhile the Chairman of the Senate Ad-hoc Committee on the Review of the 1999 Constitution, Senator Ovie Omo-Agege, has said the report of his panel would be submitted penultimate week.

 He said, “The proposed amendments in the bills we have shared with you set out institutional and legal reforms, which together with sufficient political will, will help to strengthen institutions of governance.